aisepucrio/stnl-dataminer-api/stackoverflow/README.md

 ### 2. Accessing the Admin Interface

 - Go to [http://localhost:8000/](http://localhost:8000/) in your browser.
-- Log in with your Django superuser credentials.
 - Scroll to the **StackOverflow** section to find:
   - **Collect-questions**
   - **Re-populate-data**